hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 of flexibility and finally enables us to switch on the debug mode essentially at run time (when an extension is loaded).

-We are not sure if we could convince everyone, that those concepts are useful.
+We are not sure if we managed to convince everyone that those concepts are useful.
 The biggest problem is that introducing handles and a context argument will radically change the API and break a lot of extensions.